microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     menuitemradio = "menuitemradio"
 }

-// Warning: (ae-incompatible-release-tags) The symbol "menuItemTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const menuItemTemplate: (context: ElementDefinitionContext, definition: MenuItemOptions) => ViewTemplate<MenuItem>;

-// Warning: (ae-incompatible-release-tags) The symbol "menuTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "menuTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const menuTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Menu>;